Where Can I See Wild Animals in Colorado’s National Parks?

 After spending hundreds of hours inside the national parks, we’ve come to learn a thing or two about how not to get your food ravaged by a black bear or how to cross through a heard of elk in the high country.
 So if seeing wildlife is a priority, take our word for it and plan on exploring the parks in depth.
 And even better, use a little one as a lookout since they typically see things first.
 (Don’t ask us how; it just seems to always work out that way.)

 Rocky Mountain Elk

-These 800-pound animals are nearly ubiquitous in and around Rocky Mountain National Park and there are over 4,000 elk in the eastern part of the San Luis Valley near Great Sand Dunes National Park.
+These 800-pound animals are nearly ubiquitous in and around Rocky Mountain National Park and there are more than 4,000 elk in the eastern part of the San Luis Valley near Great Sand Dunes National Park.
 The best time to see elk is September and October when herds gather for the mating season, also known as “the rut.”
 Hear the bulls bugle in Rocky’s Kawuneeche Valley, Horseshoe Park, Moraine Park and Upper Beaver Meadows.
 At Great Sand Dunes, watch the valleys near the visitor center and surrounding the park.